An easy Italian-inspired recipe for savory, fall-apart pork braised in the slow cooker with potatoes, rosemary and tomatoes.

 Let’s face it — if you’re going to keep yet one more appliance on the kitchen counter, it better have what the Italians call La Bella Figura, which roughly translates as “looking mighty fine.”

-I get that it’s annoying when a recipe calls for searing food on the stovetop before proceeding to slow-cooking, when the whole point of a slow-cooker is to make the process less cumbersome.
+It’s annoying when a slow-cooker recipe calls for browning or sauteeing on the stovetop before proceeding to slow-cooking, when the whole point of a slow-cooker is to make the process less cumbersome.

 But since browning foods before slow cooking creates deep, layered flavors, I think it’s totally worth the extra step.
 The ability to do so in one pot makes it so much easier.